sagebind/dotfiles/README.md

 # Dotfiles

-This is my dotfiles repo, containing my configuration files for my Linux machines.
+This is my dotfiles repo, which contains configuration files for my personal computers.
 There are many like it, but this one is mine.
 This repo exists so I can easily set up machines with my personalized configuration for various applications and terminal enhancements.

 ## Using it